Kalaitzo/Robot-Finding-Charger/README.md

-# Robot Navigation Reaching Charger
+# Robot Reaching Charger
-University assignment to design an expert (robot) that reaches a charger inside a workspace in three different scenarios.
+University assignment to design an expert (robot) that reaches a charger inside a workspace (20x20 matrix) in three different scenarios.